catalyst-cloud/catalystcloud-docs/source/first-instance.rst

  | 0368593a-60ef-48a3-885a-add8dfefe569 | ubuntu-14.04-x86_64   | raw         | bare             | 2361393152 | active |
  +--------------------------------------+-----------------------+-------------+------------------+------------+--------+

-Let's use the ubuntu image for to create this instance.
+Let's use the ubuntu image to create this instance (id:
-(id: 0368593a-60ef-48a3-885a-add8dfefe569)  Note: These IDs will be different in each region.
+0368593a-60ef-48a3-885a-add8dfefe569).
+Note: These IDs will be different in each region.
 Further, images are periodically updated.
 The ID of an Ubuntu image will change over time.

 .. _uploading-an-ssh-key: